Ilkka-LBL/LBLDataAccess/README.md

 # Combining NOMIS data and ONS Geoportal GSS codes
 ---
 ### Purpose
-The purpose of this Python package is to allow easier navigation of the NOMIS API and easier collection of GSS geocodes from ONS Open
+The purpose of this Python package is to allow easier navigation of the NOMIS API and easier collection of GSS geocodes from ONS Open Geography Portal.
-Geography Portal.
 The GSS geocodes are necessary for selecting the right tables in the NOMIS API, which can otherwise be very difficult to navigate.

 ### The caveat
 The lookup tables do not contain all possible lookup tables that are available from ONS's Open Geography Portal.
 Instead, only a handful of the most useful tables were downloaded.

 However, you can easily extend the list of lookup tables by placing a new .csv file in the appropriate folder under `/lookups/` after downloading it from the ONS Open Geography Portal.
-You can even create a custom folder for any new lookup tables that span between years
-(e.g. 2011 to 2016), but I recommend you stick with the folder naming pattern for your own sanity's sake.
-If you add more lookup tables, remember to delete the `json_data.json` file in the `/lookups/` folder - this file will be recreated automatically when you next use the
-SmartGeocodeLookup class and will slow the process down the first time, but once the json file has been recreated, the next time you use the class the speed will be back to normal.
+You can even create a custom folder for any new lookup tables that span between years (e.g. 2011 to 2016), but I recommend you stick with the folder naming pattern for your own sanity's sake.
+If you add more lookup tables, remember to delete the `json_data.json` file in the `/lookups/` folder - this file will be recreated automatically the next time you use the SmartGeocodeLookup class and will slow the process down at first, but once the json file has been recreated, the next time you use the class the speed will be back to normal.

 ## Getting started
 To install this package:
 `python -m pip install git+https://github.com/Ilkka-LBL/LBLDataAccess.git`

+Or

+`python -m pip install LBLDataAccess==0.2.2`

 If using Conda, you may need to just write:
 `pip install git+https://github.com/Ilkka-LBL/LBLDataAccess.git`

+or

+`pip install LBLDataAccess==0.2.2`

 ### Getting help selecting geocodes:
 To get help with selecting geocodes, you must first import GeoHelper